 We climbed out of the van an hour later, and Danny was just standing there, still wide-eyed, trying to reproduce what he’d heard.
 “Tick-tick-tickin'.
 Tick-tick-tickin’ away.”
 His internal circuitry, transistors tenderly knotted by his parents to the silicon with little bits of yarn, had blown and caught fire.
 He was in another land.

-The greatest risk of homeschooling, I reckon, is that your kid won’t be able to properly socialise.
-I had other homeschooled pals, friends I’d met in public school, and neighbourhood kids, so I was fine.
+The greatest risk of homeschooling, I reckon, is that your kid won’t be able to properly socialize.
+I had other homeschooled pals, friends I’d met in public school, and neighborhood kids, so I was fine.
 Danny and Denny pretty clearly weren’t, and they weren’t alone.

 Looking back, it seems like something out of 1950.
 It was 1995.